minoue/UDIMTextureImporter/BUILD.md

 ### Windows
 1. Build and install libtiff.
-2. Build objModifier.
-This requires libtiff.
-3. Copy objModifier.exe to the DisplacementImporterData directory.
-You may also copy tiff.dll to DisplacementImporterData if you have built libtiff but do not want to install it to the system.
+3. You may also copy tiff.dll to DisplacementImporterData if you have built libtiff but do not want to install it to the system.
 4. Build displacementImporter
 5. Compile DisplacementImporter_2022.txt to zsc and move it ZPlugs64 directory.